stevenpstansberry/fit-graph-pro/README.md

 - **AWS SDK**: To interact with AWS services.
 - **Axios**: For handling HTTP requests from the front-end.
 - **Recharts**: For graph visualization.

+- ## Key Libraries/Dependencies
+- **React-Router-Dom**: For handling SPA routing and navigation.
+- **Framer Motion**: For creating smooth animations and transitions.
+- **React Beautiful DnD**: For implementing drag-and-drop functionality.
+- **exerciseDB API**: A public API used for fetching exercise data such as descriptions, videos, and workout tips.
+- **React Body Highlighter**: For interactive body muscle tracking and highlighting in workout-related interfaces (credits to **[react-body-highlighter](https://github.com/giavinh79/react-body-highlighter)**).

 ## Architecture